DennisFeldbusch/DennisFeldbusch.github.io/_posts/2023-03-13-You-know-0xDiablos.md

 ## trying a large input to cause an overflow

-- by executing the binary with a large input delivers us a segmentation fault
+- By executing the binary with a large input delivers us a segmentation fault

 ```bash
 python2 -c "print 'A' * 300 " | ./vuln